 After an hour of walking on a proper trail carved through lush jungle, our armed guards and guide led us into the bush.
 There are rolling hills on each side us, with more valleys on the other sides.
 Using machetes, they carve a path.
 We bushwhack over to the next valley before heading over to the next valley once again.

 The guide is staying in constant contact with the trackers who are one mile ahead.
-Eventually we get close enough to the trackers that we can hear their calls over in the next valley.
-The Gorillas are close.
+Eventually, we get close enough to the trackers that we can hear their calls over in the next valley.
+The gorillas are close.
 The excitement builds.
-Just minutes away, we see a huge tree shaking.
-When we first saw the gorilla, panic ensues.
+Just minutes later, we see a huge tree shaking.
+When we first see the mountain gorilla, panic ensues.
 Everyone rushes in, pointer fingers erect, cameras out, ready for a show.

 Seeing the gorillas is not just everything we could have hoped for, it’s also more.
 To see their movements, their massive size, their interaction with one another, their facial expressions, their hands, and most of the time, their eating habits, is an experience we will never forget.
-The gorillas are stunning creatures that left us a lasting impression and wanting more.
+The mountain gorillas are stunning creatures that left a lasting impression.

 About Gorilla Trekking

 These treks are to see the rare and endangered mountain gorillas.
 While there are lowland gorillas throughout Central and parts of Western Africa, there are only three countries in Africa to see the mountain gorillas.
 Only 880 in the World remain.
 You can find them throughout the Virunga mountains which border Rwanda, Uganda and the Democratic Republic of Congo.
 Each of these countries offer gorilla treks, within their own respective national parks, Volcanoes National Park, Bwindi Impenetrable Forest National Park, Mgahinga Gorilla National Park and Virunga National Park.
 The gorillas all live within families, which can range in size from just a few to about 20 gorillas.